 If you are interested to hiking, then there was only one way to the Raid Fort.
 Way was made with several steps to climb.

 If you don’t want without give much pain to your feet but want to see fort, then also you are lucky.
 Because, Raigad fort has a ropeway service.
 So you can see the fort without much trouble.

 |Chhatrapati Shivaji maharaj||1656 to 1680|

 |Chhatrapati Shahu maharaj||1707 to 1818|

 |British Empire||1858 to 1947|

 |Central Government of India||1947 to present|

-The great Maratha emperor Shivaji Maharaj made this fort the capital of the Maratha State in 1647 when he had crowned the king.
-The Maratha state was later converted into the Maratha Empire.
+The great Maratha Emperor, Shivaji Maharaj made this fort as capital of the Maratha State in 1674.
+It became official capital, and he had crowned as the king.
+Later, the Maratha state converted into the Maratha Empire.

-This fort is erected 820 meters (2700 feet) above sea level in the Sahyadri mountain range.
+Erected Fort is about 820 meters (2700 feet) above sea level in the Sahyadri mountain range.
 While the fort has around 1400-1450 steps, there is a ropeway facility available now to reach the top of the fort.
-After the British invasion, this fort was looted and destroyed to great extent.
+After the British invasion, this fort looted and destroyed to a great extent.

 How to reach?